- Electronically through the Wisconsin Electronic Disease Surveillance System (WEDSS).

 DHS Surveillance Resources

-- Lyme Disease EpiNet, P-01735 (PDF): Lyme disease case reporting and investigation protocol for health professionals.
+- Arboviral Infection EpiNet, P-01930 (PDF): An arboviral infection case reporting and investigation protocol for health professionals.

 - Vectorborne Disease Toolkit, P-01109 (PDF): Information on preparing for and responding to vectorborne disease for local governments, health departments, and citizens in Wisconsin.

 Laboratory diagnosis of Jamestown Canyon virus most often involves the detection of antibodies against Jamestown Canyon virus in serum or cerebrospinal fluid (CSF).
 Diagnostic testing for Jamestown Canyon virus is not widely available at commercial laboratories.
 An arbovirus IgM antibody panel can be requested through the Wisconsin State Laboratory of Hygiene (WSLH), which includes testing for West Nile, St. Louis encephalitis, Jamestown Canyon, La Crosse encephalitis, Eastern equine encephalitis, and Powassan viruses.
 If Jamestown Canyon virus infection is suspected, concurrent testing for other domestic arboviruses should be considered, since clinical features of these viruses overlap.

 The WSLH arbovirus IgM antibody panel screens for evidence of infection through IgM antibody capture enzyme-linked immunosorbent assay or microsphere immunoassay performed on serum or CSF.
 The WSLH will forward specimens with positive IgM results to CDC for confirmatory testing by plaque reduction neutralization test (PRNT).